nesi/support-docs/docs/Scientific_Computing/Supported_Applications/BRAKER.md

 > ### Obtain GeneMark-ES/ET Academic License
 >
 > GeneMark-ES/ET which is one of the dependencies for BRAKER requires an
-> individual academic license.
-This can be obtained as below
+> individual academic license  (this is free).
+This can be obtained as
+> below
 >
 > -   Download URL
 >     <http://topaz.gatech.edu/genemark/license_download.cgi>